-A Vola Trade (volatility trade) is used to enter an off-book trade for a futures contract against a bilateral option block trade.
+A Vola Trade (volatility trade) is used to enter an off-book trade for a futures contract against a bilateral option block trade (also flexibles or Eurex EnLight trades possible).
 The Vola trade executed on the futures contract between the same counterparts is expected to offset the delta of the existing options trade.